 Our Chapter meetings are held several times a year, which could be at a physical location or online.

-Our next event tagged OWASP TALKS is planned to take place in October 25, 2020 and its definitely going to be an online event.
+Our next event usually tagged OWASP TALKS is planned to take place on APRIL 30, 2022 by 12PM GMT +1 and its definitely going to be an interesting online event.

 TICKETS: This event will be free to attend for both members and non-members of OWASP and is open to anyone interested in application security and cyber security.

-You can register to learn about our future events via the OWASP Ghana page at meetup.com
+You can register to learn about our future events via the OWASP Lagos page at meetup.com

 Code of Conduct: